-Select the label to inspect
+Select label to inspect in multi-label classification

 In cases where your problem type is a multi-label classification problem, i.e., where an example may belong to several categorical classes at the same time, you can select the class Label that you want to inspect.
 The prediction table, the Confusion matrix, and the ROC Curve will show the performance of the model on the selected Label.

-For example, in the Build your own music critic tutorial, you classify songs using multiple labels like
+In the Build your own music critic tutorial, you classify songs using multiple labels like

 A model might be very good at predicting if a song is